dazKind/mgsv_animations/README.md

 ## Pose solver

+> [!IMPORTANT]
+> This solver is best effort.
+There are still animations that might look weird.

 Fox identity-rest FK, then two-bone IK.
 GANI stores positions for the **end effectors** (hands, feet) and ROOT - not for the elbow or knee.
 FRIG marks each limb as a two-bone chain, so the mid joint is solved at